mollie/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

    A short description of the terminal.
 The description will be visible in the Dashboard, but also on the device itself for identification purposes.

-.. parameter:: timezone
-   :type: string

-   The timezone of the terminal.
-Example: “Europe/Brussels”.

-.. parameter:: locale
-   :type: string

-   This will be a full locale, for example ``nl_NL`` and it will be provided by the user.

 .. parameter:: createdAt
    :type: datetime